 Most interviewed actors rely on proprietary methods.
-While they provided some insights into the current state of digital monitoring for forest biomass estimation, but details on their approaches are confidential.
-However, remote sensing for carbon and biomass assessments is a very active area of research with a wealth of recent academic and other publicly funded projects and publications.
+While they provided some insights into the current state of digital monitoring for forest biomass estimation, details of their approaches are confidential.
+However, remote sensing for carbon and biomass assessments is a very active area of research, with a wealth of recent academic and other publicly funded projects and publications.
 Generally, biomass (and therefore carbon) estimation from remote sensing follows a multistep process: Structural variables (e.g. canopy height or stem diameter) are derived from remotely acquired data.
-For this purpose, data such as spectral components of satellite imagery are fed into suitable algorithms including machine learning.
-This results in estimates on geometric properties of trees in monitored forest patches, notably canopy height (Csillik, et al. 2019) and stem dimensions (Miettinen, et al. 2021).
-Accuracy and precision of estimates can be improved by including additional data (such as airborne laser scanning LiDAR data) or higherresolution imagery (Miettinen, et al., 2021).
+For this purpose, data such as the spectral components of satellite imagery are fed into suitable algorithms including machine learning.
+This results in estimates of the geometric properties of trees in monitored forest patches, notably canopy height (Csillik, et al., 2019) and stem dimensions (Miettinen, et al., 2021).
+The accuracy and precision of estimates can be improved by including additional data (such as LiDAR airborne laser scanning data) or higher-resolution imagery (Miettinen, et al., 2021).
 Further, it is found that larger trees correlate with smaller errors, thus making results for areas with high biomass density more robust (Csillik, et al., 2019).

-Once basic geometric properties of the area of interest are known, so-called allometric models are used to determine biomass volume from this geometric information.
+Once the basic geometric properties of the area of interest are known, allometric models are used to determine biomass volume from this geometric information.
 These models exhibit strong dependencies on tree types and external factors such as climatic conditions.
-Excellent availability of ground truthing data and parameters for allometric equations is thus paramount.
+Excellent availability of ground-truthing data and parameters for allometric equations is thus paramount.
 However, this availability is often limited, particularly in some developing countries with large natural forests-such as the Congo basin-, which makes remote sensing applications challenging (Rodríguez-Veiga, et al., 2017).

-Different remote sensing options are available, with specific strengths and weaknesses: Passive optical measurements can rely on openly accessible satellite image data.
-Identification of vegetation types and geometric plant properties is enabled by analysis of selective absorption of light in certain spectral bands.
+Different remote sensing options are available, with specific strengths and weaknesses.
+Passive optical measurements can rely on openly accessible satellite image data.
+Vegetation types and geometric plant properties can be identified by analyzing the selective absorption of light in certain spectral bands.
 Data is available at a broad variety of spatial resolutions, up to 50 cm.
-Higher resolution imagery has drawbacks in terms of cost and lower acquisition frequency (which in turn reduces the probability of cloud-free observations) (Rodríguez-Veiga, et al., 2017).
-While higher resolution imagery can improve biomass estimate accuracy (Miettinen, et al., 2021), some actors argue lower spatial resolution to be beneficial for their specific approach, as a certain degree of spatial averaging is desirable (Space Intelligence, 2021).
-General drawbacks of passive optical sensing include its limitation to daylight signal acquisition, possibility of cloud obstruction, and signal saturation due to dense canopies (Rodríguez-Veiga, et al., 2017).
+Higher-resolution imagery has drawbacks in terms of cost and lower acquisition frequency (which in turn reduces the probability of cloud-free observations) (Rodríguez-Veiga, et al., 2017).
+While higher-resolution imagery can improve biomass estimate accuracy (Miettinen, et al., 2021), some actors argue that lower spatial resolution is beneficial for their specific approach, as a certain degree of spatial averaging is desirable (Space Intelligence, 2021).
+The general drawbacks of passive optical sensing include its limitation to daylight signal acquisition, the possibility of cloud obstruction, and signal saturation due to dense canopies (Rodríguez-Veiga, et al., 2017).